cis198-2016s/slides/03/content.md

 ---
 ## Default Methods

-- Conveniently, traits can have default implementations for methods!
+- Traits can have default implementations for methods!
    - Useful if you have an idea of how an implementor will commonly define a trait method.
 - When a default implementation is provided, the implementor of the trait doesn't need to define that method.
 - Define default implementations of trait methods by simply writing the body in